Buyer Be Aware

 FeatureBuyer Be AwareHouseFax

-AI synthesisAddress-specific executive summary written by Claude.
-Pre-offer due-diligence checklist with prioritized actions.Static data dump.
+AI synthesisAddress-specific executive summary plus a pre-offer due-diligence checklist with prioritized actions.An AI home-value estimate.

 Re-run within 30 daysFree.
-If the listing or any underlying record changes, you can pull a fresh copy at no charge.Buy a new report.
+If the listing or any underlying record changes, you can pull a fresh copy at no charge.Ongoing monitoring is a Pro subscription.

 What we kept from the HouseFax idea